Risk Assessment and Management

 Borealis' Product Stewardship department monitors developments in both regulation and public perception for all relevant hazardous chemicals that either fulfil, or are suspected to fulfil, SVHC¹ criteria.
 The substances are ranked by their risk, using a tailor-made tool.

-Data about the highest-risk substances are collected and analysed, and the case is presented to the Product Stewardship Council.
+Data about the highest-risk substances are collected and analyzed, and the case is presented to the Product Stewardship Council.
 This is a cross-functional body which also includes representatives of the business sectors, as well as from the innovation and operations departments.

 The Council thoroughly discusses these high-risk substances and their use by Borealis, and decides if a risk mitigation project should be started for any of the cases discussed.
 A mitigation project can comprise a substitution project, technical solutions to enhance chemical transformations or to improve processes, new installations to guarantee safe handling in Borealis' plants, or active collaboration across the supply chain.